udlearn/duration/README.md

 Interpret and format time durations in days, hours, minutes, seconds and milliseconds.

 This utility gives you the ability to quickly interpret a span of time (duration) in a human-readable format.
-For example, `7,200` seconds is equivalent to `2` hours, which is way more friendly, right?
+For instance, `7200` seconds are equivalent to `2` hours, which is way more friendly, right?
 So, this utility can and will help you achieve this fast.

 ## Installation